Before Sunset: Plot

+Céline then theorizes that her memory may have jumbled her feelings, as her grandmother's death had coincided with their planned reunion.
+The funeral had disconcerted her, as seeing her lifeless body, she had trouble recognising her.

+As they chat, both Jesse and Céline agree that their way of seeing the world does not change over the years.
+She mentions an old journal she had written in, he cites a scientific study.

-They reveal how their lives have changed in the nine years apart: Jesse is married and has a son named Hank, while Céline has become an environmental activist and is in a relationship with a photojournalist.
-They each express dissatisfaction with their lives as they walk around Paris, and their old romantic feelings are slowly rekindled.
+They reveal how their lives have changed in the nine years apart: Jesse is married and has a son named Hank, while Céline works for an environmental organization, and is in a relationship with a photojournalist.
+Their old romantic feelings slowly rekindle while they move around Paris, both walking and taking a tourist barge down the Seine.

+They both admit that their one night together had profoundly affected their perceptions of love, leading to dissatisfaction in both of their lives as Céline has had difficulty maintaining relationships while Jesse's marriage is deeply strained.
 Jesse says his novel was inspired by the hope of seeing Céline again, and she says that reading it caused painful memories.

+Through both of their relationship stories, it becomes apparent that neither of them had a connection with anyone else before or after their Vienna encounter.
+Jesse convinces his driver to drop Céline off at her apartment, even after her continuous insistence that he should not miss his flight.

-Céline and Jesse arrive at her apartment, even after continuous insistence that Jesse should not miss his flight.
-Jesse persuades her to play a waltz on her guitar, which she wrote about their encounter in Vienna.
-Jesse plays Nina Simone's "Just in Time" on her stereo, which Céline dances to as he watches, the pair acknowledging he will miss his flight.
+Jesse insists on walking Céline to her door, then persuades her to play a waltz on her guitar, which she wrote about their encounter in Vienna.
+He plays Nina Simone's "Just in Time" on her stereo, which she dances to as he watches, the pair acknowledging he will miss his flight.